puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 # auth.conf

 The REST API URL structure has changed starting in Puppet 4.
-The major change is the introduction of a versioned API rooted at `/puppet`.
+The major change is the introduction of a versioned API rooted at `/puppet`, with the CA API separated out at `/puppet-ca`.
 In the general case a Puppet 3 URL can be translated to Puppet 4 by stripping off the environment name prefix, pre-pending `/puppet/v3`, and then adding back the environment name as a query parameter.
 If `auth.conf` has been customized and Puppet Server 2.1 is going to be used with Puppet 3 agents then the Puppet 3 requests need to be translated in this way and expressed in auth.conf in their Puppet 4 form.

 For example, consider a customized deployment that uses UUID's to uniquely identify certificates, but omits the UUID from the node-name to facilitate